Talking about Mental Health in Your College Admissions Essay

 So, should you talk about mental health absences in a college essay?

 The short answer is, no, generally not.
-Because college essays are so brief—the Common App personal statement is only 650 words, about a page and a quarter—students should use the limited space in their college essays to highlight
+Because college essays are so brief—the Common App personal statement is only 650 words, about a page and a quarter—students should use the limited space in their college essays to highlight their strengths.
+Given how prevalent mental health issues are, having a mental health disorder is unlikely to make a student stand out—and it may be viewed as a weakness.

 Unfortunately, stigmas about mental health still exist, and, while colleges can’t legally discriminate against applicants for having mental health disorders, they still do so, as demonstrated by a 2019 investigation into the University of Florida’s admissions practices that found admissions officers to be flagging applications that acknowledge mental disorders to be flagged for additional review (Jaschik, 2019).
+Generally, the risk does not make the potential reward worth it.

-Exceptions for discussing mental health in a college essay:
+Exceptions for discussing mental health in a college essay

-• If your high school transcript reflects absences from school that would raise even greater concerns if left unexplained.
+If your high school transcript reflects absences from school that would raise even greater concerns if left unexplained.

 Extended or frequent absences can themselves be reasons for a school not to admit an applicant.
 In many cases, it is better to disclose that the reason for such absences was mental health-related than to let it seem like a student was simply lazy or indifferent.
+Additionally, if a student has areas of weakness on their transcript due to ADHD, it’s worth pointing out and explaining how the diagnosis helped get them back on track.

-• If you are applying to become a mental health counselor or social worker.
+If you are applying to become a mental health counselor or social worker.

 When a student’s mental health diagnosis leads them to discover an academic or pre-professional interest, it can make sense to mention that diagnosis in a college admissions essay.
 Still, students should make sure to highlight how these issues motivated them to become better students and how it inspires them to pursue careers as a mental health professional.
 It may even make sense to discuss the topic as part of a personal statement or “Why Major?” essay.